 Eligibility – An employee is entitled to sickness allowance if the sick leave taken is not less than four consecutive days, and is supported by medical certificate and the employee has accumulated sufficient number of paid sickness days.

-Employers are required to provide to employees, a copy of the I.R.56B form showing his/her annual remuneration at the end of the tax year.
+Employers are required to provide employees with a copy of the I.R.56B form showing his/her annual remuneration at the end of the tax year.

 The amount of tax charged should not exceed the amount charged by applying the standard rate (15% from year of assessment 2008/09 onwards).